bl0nd/chive/README.md

 Have you ever wanted to easily switch between different versions of `~/.vimrc` or `~/.bashrc` (perhaps you often change Vim color schemes and Bash prompts)?
-Well, Chive has you covered!

-Chive is a file variant switcher.
-That is, it can replace sections of a file with other text or data without requiring modifications to the original file.
+Well, look no further!
+Chive allows you to easily replace sections of a file with other text or data without requiring modifications to the original file.

 <!--## Motivation-->